-{Pei, 2017 #1463}The Ingenuity Pathway Analysis (IPA), version 01-07 (Ingenuity Systems) (53) was used to determine altered expression of upstream regulators, causal networks, canonical pathways, and disease and functions.
-IPA allows us to identify entire pathways or networks that are altered in a sample, instead of searching gene by gene for differential expression.
-IPA uses a curated database of hundreds of regulatory proteins and then uses statistics to identify networks that are induced or repressed in one sample relative to another.
-Pairwise differential expression data from edgeR (54) for comparing each co-culture time point (cagE+ and cagE-) to the uninfected N87 cells and also comparing response to cagE+ or cagE- at each time point was used as input to IPA.
-Then IPA CORE analysis was conducted for each pairwise comparison using all networks, all node types, all data sources, only experimentally observed confidence, only human species, all tissues and cell lines, and all mutations.
-The CORE analysis output was used for entering all samples compared to N87 cells alone into one Comparison Analyses to look at trends across all pairwise comparisons.
+For both the in vitro human and H. pylori transcriptomics data sets, WGCNA v1.68 {Pei, 2017 #1463} was used to bin the differentially expressed genes into discrete expression modules.
+For the human and H. pylori expression modules, all modules with ≥10 genes were subject to a functional term enrichment analysis to detect significantly over-represtend GO terms or InterPro descriptions.
+The human modules were also used as an input for Ingenuity Pathway Analysis (IPA), version 01-07 (Ingenuity Systems) (53) to determine altered expression of canonical pathways, disease functions, and upstream regulators based on FDR values.
+Pairwise differential expression analyses was also conducted using edgeR (54) for each co-culture time point (WT and cag-).

+For the in vivo human data set, the log2 ratio

 In this analysis, z-scores of log2(fold change) were filtered with an absolute value ≥ 2 and p-values <0.05.
 A comparison analysis was also conducted with the cagE+ vs. cagE- at 2, 4, and 24 h.
 These comparison analyses were filtered for p-values <0.05 and z-scores with an absolute value ≥ 1.5.
 Text files containing z-scores and p-values were exported from IPA and used to make heat maps with heatmap.3 in R version 3.2.0 (69).

-Multi-sample comparison of differentially expressed genes

-Gene counts generated from HTSeq (42) for the human samples or BEDTools (70) for the H. pylori samples were used to filter out genes with ≤2 counts per million across all the samples.
-HTSeq (42) counts were also used to calculate transcripts per kilobase million (TPM) for each RNA sample.
-TPM values were used to determine differentially expressed genes using a quasi-likelihood fit test and false discovery rates (FDR) were defined.
-This list of 4,486 differentially expressed genes in the human analysis and 1,443 genes in the H. pylori analysis was used to calculate z-scores based on log2(TPM).
-K-means clustering was then used to split the differentially expressed genes into clusters based on TPM values.
-Annotations were assigned to each cluster based on gene ontology and Interpro terms, which were then used for a Fisher’s exact test to determine Fisher’s odds ratios and p-values to represent enrichment of the functions in each cluster.
-Heat maps of all z-scores and the z-scores from each cluster were created with the heatmap.2 function of R (69).
-For plots showing all differentially expressed genes, pvclust was used for hierarchial clustering of samples and to provide bootstrap probabilities shown on the dendrogram.
-Mean line plots illustrating the mean of the z-scores and the standard error of the mean of z-scores were also created with R (69) for each k-cluster.

 Ethics approval and consent to participate

 The University of Maryland, Baltimore Institutional Review Board deemed the study of de-identified nucleic acids from gastric tissue as non-human subjects.
 Participants were consented by the group of Dr. Javier Torres under Institutional Review Board-CNIC (Mexican National Commission of Scientific Investigation): 2008-785-001 titled, “Infection, inflammation and cancer; Study for the development of diagnostic tests and identification of risk biomarkers, prognosis and prevention.”